- KITCHEN & BAR

 The other major point to watch is the drain hole, which will need to be the correct size to meet code for your application.
 The position of the drain is a matter of preference.
 Most homeowners prefer sinks with the drain hole roughly in the center, which easily fits standard installations.
 Large commercial kitchen sinks often have the drain hole and the faucet off to the side to allow for use of the water at one end while pots and pans awaiting washing are stacked at the other.
 Copper sinks can be custom made with the drain in the position you require.
 Regardless of where the drain is placed, the bottom should slope gently toward the drain.

 We bought our competitor's copper sinks and completed an in-house comparison between our SoLuna brand copper farmhouse sink and similar styles from two leading DIY Big Box Stores.
 The side-by-side comparisons are interesting.
-You'll be surprised by the results, broken down into a three part blog article series with all the facts.
+You'll be surprised by the results with all the facts.

 There are two basic styles of copper kitchen sinks, standard kitchen sink style—which can be installed in either an under counter mount or a drop-in mount—and farmhouse sink style.
 The rustic nature of copper sinks lends itself well to the farmhouse sink style.
 Sometimes referred to as apron front sinks, farmhouse sinks come in a variety of sizes, shapes and in different configurations—i.e. single well, double well and even triple well versions.

 Bathroom sinks are generally available in three styles: vessel, drop-in or under counter mount.
-Under counter mount and drop in are essentially the same styles, often differing only in the finish applied at the rim or lip area.
-The drop may have a border of décorative detailing, while an under counter mount will usually be completely flat.
+Under counter mount and drop in are essentially the same style, often differing only in the finish applied at the rim or lip area.
+A drop in version may have a border of décorative detailing, while an under counter mount will usually be completely flat.
 Be sure to order the proper lip style to accommodate your bathroom décor project.

 Working with a copper sink company that offers custom sinks will open up a world of possibilities.
 A company that has a direct relationship with the artisans can help you get exactly the options you need in your copper kitchen or copper bath sink.

 Copper sinks often come in various finishes ranging from the bright, raw copper of a shiny new penny, to a dark chocolate or espresso color, which is patina that develops naturally over time.
 The copper finish you choose is a matter of personal taste and your chosen kitchen or bathroom décor, but a darker patina allows you to avoid the upkeep associated with shiny copper.
-Copper Sinks Online offers four finish choices.
+Copper Sinks Online offers four standard finish choices.
+In addition, we offer a fifth finish, Polished Copper, on select items (bath/bar sinks, bathtubs, and lighting).

-A copper finish is a “living finish” and never stops changing color.
-The patina change will be most noticeable in kitchen sinks, which regularly come in contact with acidic or salty foods.
+A copper finish is a “living finish” and never stops changing color (with the exception of copper that has been lacquered).
+The patina change will be most noticeable in kitchen sinks, which regularly come in contact with acidic or salty foods .
 The rich highlights and undertones of the patina process are constantly evolving.
-You can greatly reduce this change with the regular application of a protective coating of Renaissance Wax.
+You can greatly reduce this change with the regular application of protective coating of Renaissance Wax.

 Another quality factor to consider in your copper sink purchase is the process used to create the darker patinas.
 In some countries, harmful and caustic chemicals are used.
 The widely accepted method for sinks made in Mexico and the US utilizes heat, paired with safe, reactive agents.

-Created to provide the trade and homeowners access to some of the best copper products available anywhere, SoLuna offers copper sinks made by artists who care about their craft.
+Created to provide the trade and homeowners access to some of the best copper products available anywhere, SoLuna offers copper sinks, tubs, lighting and accessories made by artists who care about their craft.
 The result is the largest selection of high quality and custom crafted copper kitchen and bathroom sinks available.
-All SoLuna products and artists are hand-picked by the principals of CopperSinksOnline.com for quality, reputation, integrity, and great design.
+All SoLuna products and artists are hand-picked by the principals of CopperSinksOnline.com for quality, reputation, integrity and great design.
 We’re proud to offer our customers the opportunity to bring a unique work of art into their lives at an affordable price.
 We hope that one of our sinks will help you complete the perfect kitchen or bathroom décor project.

-SoLuna’s artisans live and work in Santa Clara del Cobre, a region of Mexico long celebrated for the skill of its coppersmiths.
+SoLuna’s artisans live and work in Santa Clara del Cobre, a region of Mexico long celebrated for the skill of its copper smiths.
 Our artisans work with only the highest quality and thickest gauge material, copper that is at least 99% pure, with only a small percentage of zinc added for stability.
-Our customers can rest assured that our genuine hand hammered copper sinks from Mexico are not made with any lead-containing alloys.
-SoLuna copper sinks are made from pure, reclaimed copper which has been melted down to its natural elemental state—any impurities are removed.
+Our customers can rest assured that our genuine hand hammered copper products from Mexico are not made with any lead containing alloys.
+SoLuna copper sinks & tubs are made from pure, reclaimed copper which has been melted down to its natural elemental state—any impurities are removed.
 The copper is then formed into metal sheets which are fashioned into beautiful sinks.

 At Copper Sinks Online, we offer no seconds—only first quality copper kitchen and bathroom sinks that have passed our rigorous inspection program.
 We recognize that this might mean a potential price difference, but we prefer to protect our reputation by shipping only products we would be proud to install in our own homes.